Ireland Travel Information

-On the west coast is Connemara in the north west of County Galway where one finds mountains of a deep and rich colour of green and when the clouds roll in, they seem almost magical.
+On the west coast is Connemara in the northwest of County Galway where one finds mountains of a deep and rich colour of green and when the clouds roll in, they seem almost magical.
 Nearby Galway is an important tourist centre and the gateway to the scenic areas of the county.
-Galway is a bustling town with a lively nightlife and has charming pedestrian streets and numerous pubs and cafes to enjoy.
+Galway is a bustling town with lively nightlife and charming pedestrian streets and numerous pubs and cafes to enjoy.

-Kilkenny in south east Ireland is known as Ireland's Mediaeval Capital.
-It offers the visitor a mixture of an exciting vibrant night-life, attractive streets, great shopping opportunities and a rich cultural heritage.
+Kilkenny in southeast Ireland is known as Ireland's Mediaeval Capital.
+It offers the visitor a mixture of exciting vibrant nightlife, attractive streets, great shopping opportunities and rich cultural heritage.
 The city is famous for its many mediaeval buildings.
 Cork, situated on the banks of the River Lee in the south of the country, is the second largest city in the Republic of Ireland and the third largest in Ireland.
-Elizabeth Fort offers a good view over the city.
+Elizabeth Fort offers a good view of the city.
 The Elizabeth Fort Market Festival takes place on Sundays inside the historic fort walls and features Irish-made crafts, gourmet food, and entertainment.
-St. Finbarr's Cathedral is a magnificent 19th century Gothic building.
+St. Finbarr's Cathedral is a magnificent 19th-century Gothic building.